Back to Top

 The late Martin Gardner, a journalist who covered the mathematical community, wrote about magic squares for Scientific American.
 Magic Squares contain numbers that add up to the same amount in every column, row and diagonal.
 Solving a magic square requires the logic of Sudoku with some math skills as well.

 These represent just some of the recreational mathematics puzzles that can jump-start a student’s interest in learning math.
-While not every student will take to every puzzle, somewhere between board games, card games, logic puzzles and number puzzles is the combination that will prove a winner.
+While not every student will take to every puzzle, a thoughtful mix of logic puzzles, math games, and number challenges can help teachers reach a wider range of learners.
+Somewhere between board games, card games, logic puzzles and number puzzles is the combination that will prove a winner.